Is your life simple or are you feeling a bit overwhelmed?

 For example, you can easily create an extra hour a day in your life simply by decluttering.

-So here are my 20 questions which will transform your life forever.
+So here are my 20 questions that will transform your life forever.
 The idea is to answer NO to as many questions as possible.

 Wherever you have said YES is an area for further work:-